zulip/zulip/docs/production/authentication-methods.md

 The above configuration is sufficient for Service Provider initialized SSO, i.e. you can visit the Zulip web app and click "Sign in with {IdP}" and it'll correctly start the authentication flow.
-If you are not hosting multiple organizations, with Zulip 3.0+, the above configuration is also sufficient for Identity Provider initiated SSO, i.e. clicking a "Sign in to Zulip" button on the IdP's website can correctly authenticate the user to Zulip.
+If you are not hosting multiple organizations, the above configuration is also sufficient for Identity Provider initiated SSO, i.e. clicking a "Sign in to Zulip" button on the IdP's website can correctly authenticate the user to Zulip.

 If you're hosting multiple organizations and thus using the `SOCIAL_AUTH_SUBDOMAIN` setting, you'll need to configure a custom